blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 ---
 This is an _experiment tutorial_ to better learn some _101_ practices and how testing can be a better replacement of developing by debugging.

-The goal of the _experiment-project_ is find, correct bugs and make the application works by writing tests.
+The goal of the _experiment-project_ is to find, to correct bugs and make the application works by writing tests.

-This tutorial is still in __DRAFT 4__.
+This tutorial is still in __DRAFT 5__.
 <!-- more -->

-## 1 Clone the project
+## Clone the project
 Clone the project from [Github](https://github.com/blackat/tutorial-howtotest-1-collectors) and import it in you preferred IDE, [IntelliJ IDEA](https://www.jetbrains.com/idea/) in my case.

-## 2 Scaffolding
+## Scaffolding

     ├── README.md
     ├── exercise-api